JonathanCGill/enterprise-ai-security-framework/README.md

 # Enterprise AI Security Framework

-**Declare what your AI system should do.
-Guardrails enforce it.
-An LLM-as-Judge verifies it.
-Humans decide.**
+**Secure AI from experiment to production.
+A fast lane for low-risk deployments.
+Guardrails, LLM-as-Judge, and human oversight for everything else — scaled to the risk.**

 A practical, open-source framework for implementing behavioral security controls across generative and agentic AI systems — from internal tools to regulated decisions.
+Controls scale to risk so low-risk AI moves fast and high-risk AI stays safe.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)